JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-06-02-bert_qa_multilingual_bert_base_cased_arabic_en_3_0.md

 ## Description

-Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `multilingual-bert-base-cased-arabic` is a English model orginally trained by `bhavikardeshna`.
+Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `multilingual-bert-base-cased-arabic` is a Arabic model orginally trained by `bhavikardeshna`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>